SouthGreenPlatform/trainings/_pages/annotation/IFBcloud/use_IFB_cloud_appliance.md

 ### 2) Configure your VM with the adapted size

-Click on advanced deployment then choose the corresponding amount of CPU and RAM needed for your purpose.
+Click on advanced deployment then choose the corresponding amount of CPU and RAM needed for your purpose (e.g. Eugene-EP 8 CPU et 32 Go de RAM).

 <img width="70%" src="{{ site.url }}/images/pga/Excel10.3_IFBcloud_05_eugene_appli_config.png" alt="" />